getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 Java client works with Carina right out of the box.

 Let's write a little bit of Java code that creates a Minecraft Server on Carina.
-Start by downloading the access files for your cluster:
+Start by downloading the access files for your cluster: from the [Carina Web UI](https://app.getcarina.com/):

 ![Cert download]({% asset_path 2016-01-17-deploying-and-building-minecraft-as-a-service/get-carina-access.png %})